NathanDunlapFlowers/flask-search-web/README.md

 - Deduplicates results based on URLs
 - Filters for articles relevant to AI (based on keyword match)
 - Persists used URLs with a SQLite database on disk
-- Includes `/debug` endpoints to view and clear stored URLs
+- Includes `/debug` endpoints to view and clear stored URLs, protected by an admin key

 ---